 All Saints Day/All Souls’ Day Traditions

-Albeit being a common tradition among western countries, everyone has a separate way of celebrating All Saints Day.
+Although a common tradition in Western countries, everyone has a separate way of celebrating All Saints Day.
 But what is common among this varying nature of celebration?
-It is that the remembrance always engulfs loved ones and family together to remember those who have left us for a next journey.
-The catholic church expresses their unique gesture for All Souls Day by attending a mass all together, keeping the emotions at par.
-In this mass, beatitudes are read along with a prayer for saints who have taken the next road to a heavenly abode.
-A lot of people choose to visit the gravesites of their loved ones to honour them and keep their memory and essence alive forever in their lives.
+It is that the remembrance always engulfs loved ones and family together in memory of those who have left us for the next journey.
+The Catholics express their unique gesture for All Souls Day by attending a mass together, keeping the emotions at par.
+In this mass, beatitudes are read along with a prayer for saints who have taken the road to the heavenly abode.
+People also visit the gravesites of their loved ones to honour them and keep their memory and essence alive forever in their hearts.

-Families as a whole arrange to meet near the gravesites in Latino communities to attend a feast that includes dishes loved by the departed souls.
-People bake All Saints Day bread in Italy and then share it with all their loved ones.
+Families in Latino communities meet near the gravesites to attend a feast that includes the favourite dishes of the departed souls.
+People in Italy bake All Saints Day bread and share it with all their loved ones.

 Why Do We Celebrate All Saints’ Day?

-After learning about All Saints Day and All Souls Day, the question that pops in mind is, what is the curiosity behind the observance of this day?
-In essence, this occasion (together with All Souls’ Day) arises from the trust that the living are linked to those residing in heaven.
-Within Christianity, it is crucial to pay due respect to the departed, especially those who remained steadfast in their lives.
+After learning about All Saints Day and All Souls Day, the question that pops into our mind is, what is the curiosity behind the observance of this day?
+In essence, this occasion (with All Souls’ Day) arises from the trust that the living are linked to those in heaven.
+Within Christianity, paying due respect to the departed, especially those who remained steadfast in their lives, is crucial.

 All Souls’ Day presents a chance to show appreciation for the devotion and service rendered by the saints.
-Although some popular saints have their own unique days of remembrance, not all do.
-This occasion offers a platform to express gratitude towards both the celebrated and the obscure saints.
+Although some popular saints have their day of remembrance, not all do.
+This occasion offers a platform to express gratitude towards the celebrated and the obscure saints.
 The festivities of All Saints’ Day comprise:

 • The Holy Ones